 An Enid native, Lamb played football at Louisiana Tech University, then returned to Oklahoma earning his bachelor's degree from Oklahoma State University and his law degree from Oklahoma City University School of Law.

-In 1998, Todd Lamb became a Special Agent with the United States Secret Service.
-He was elected president of his Secret Service Academy class and graduated with special recognition.
 During his U.S. Secret Service tenure, Lamb investigated and made numerous arrests in the areas of counterfeiting, bank fraud, threats against the President, and identity theft.
 His duties included domestic and international protection assignments during the Clinton and George W. Bush administrations.
-In 2000, Lamb was a site supervisor for George W. Bush's presidential campaign.
-In early 2001, he was appointed to the national Joint Terrorism Task Force, where he received training and briefings at the CIA, FBI, and Secret Service headquarters in Washington, D.C.
-After the terrorists' attacks, he was assigned to portions of the 9-11 investigation.
+In early 2001, he was appointed to the national Joint Terrorism Task Force and after the terrorists' attacks, he was assigned to portions of the 9-11 investigation.